lcouper/RprogrammingCourse/Week1/PracticeExercises/README.md

 1.1) You want to simulate the outcome of 50 random coin tosses.
 How could you do this in R?

-1.2) You want to simulate the lengths (in centimeters) of Arabidopsis stems.
+1.2) You want to simulate the lengths (in centimeters) of Arabidopsis (a type of plant) stems.
 You want 20 values ranging from 3.4 to 11.6 (i.e. non-integer values must be possible).
 How could you do this?
 Hint: The "sample" function only works for integers so you will need to find a different function.